Living with Lipodystrophy | Becky Smith

 How do you manage all of your conditions?
 What are your biggest challenges?

-When I do achieve a good balance with managing my diet, lifestyle and work, I feel in control of Lipodystrophy which helps me to feel hopeful and positive for the future.
+When I achieve a good balance with diet, lifestyle and work, I feel in control of my condition, which fosters hope and positivity for the future.

 For anyone newly diagnosed with Lipodystrophy, what advice would you give them?